Xilinx/SDSoC_Examples/cpp/getting_started/loop_reorder/README.md

 ```
 git clone https://github.com/Xilinx/SDSoC_Examples examples
 ```
 Here *examples* is the name of the directory which is used to store the repository in local file system.
-This command needs to be executed only once to retrieve the latest version of all the SDSoC examples. *Git* software needs to installed prior to the execution of command above.
+This command needs to be executed only once to retrieve the latest version of all the SDSoC examples. *Git* software needs to be installed prior to the execution of command above.

 ## 3. SOFTWARE AND SYSTEM REQUIREMENTS
 Board | Family | Part | Flow | OS